electron/rcedit/README.md

 2. Open `rcedit.sln` with Visual Studio 2015 or above
 3. Build

+### Building from the command line

+1. Clone the repository
+2. Open a Visual Studio command prompt, e.g. using `vcvars32.bat` and `cd` into `src` at the cloned rcedit dir.
+3. `rc rcedit.rc`
+4. `cl main.cc rescle.cc rcedit.res /EHsc /Fe:rcedit.exe`
+6. To target Windows XP, add to the 2nd line:
+   `/DWINVER=0x501 /D_WIN32_WINNT=0x501 /link /SUBSYSTEM:CONSOLE,5.01` .

 ## Generate solution files

 If you have modified the gyp files, you should regenerate the solution files: